Magnetic tuning of band topology evidenced by exotic quantum oscillations in the Dirac semimetal EuMnSb$_2$

 In addition, the touching node line along the high symmetry path T to Z (0.5,0.5,0.5) is still kept in the FM case.
-It is attributed to non-symmorphic glide plane (m$_{y}$|0,0,$\frac{1}{2}$)' generating the two-dimensional irreducible representation G$_2$G$_2$(2) (as shown in Fig. \ref{NodeLine}(b) and Fig. S10).
+It is attributed to non-symmorphic glide plane (m$_{y}$|0,0,$\frac{1}{2}$)' generating the two-dimensional irreducible representation G$_2$G$_2$(2) (as shown in Fig. \ref{NodeLine}(b) and Fig. S11).
 Here m$_{y}$ shows mirror at k$_y$=0, (0,0,$\frac{1}{2}$) means translated half distance along out of plane and time reversal symmetry combines with these two operators.
-Furthermore, we construct an enclosed k path around the T point to calculate the Wilson loop which shows a $\pi$ Berry phase (Fig. S11 and S12)~\cite{sun2017dirac}.
+Furthermore, we construct an enclosed k path around the T point to calculate the Wilson loop which shows a $\pi$ Berry phase (Fig. S12 and S13)~\cite{sun2017dirac}.
 Here, the quantized non-trivial geometrical phase of occupied electrons might make a contribution to the quantum oscillation signal.
 Moreover, we calculated the Berry curvature located at k$_z$=0 for the whole plane and enlarge the region around the Y point (0,0.5,0) for two occupied states as illustrated in Fig. \ref{NodeLine}(c,d).
 It can be seen that there are Berry curvature peaks near this Y-point.
 Two Berry curvature peaks' symbols for the specific occupied states (red or blue of Fig. \ref{NodeLine}(d)) are the same, which might be similar to the two same chiral Weyl points with a small gap.
-These conclusions can also be verified from the surface state, as presented in Fig. \ref{NodeLine}(f).
-Here, the two surface states originate from two peaks of first valence band Berry curvature to two peaks of second valence band Berry curvature.
 Owing to occupied top linear band electrons contributing to the transport signal, the peak of Berry curvature around the Y point and the nodal line along the T to Z path provides important theoretical insight to the anomalous experimental results.

 The complex magnetic phase diagram with different configurations of Eu$^{2+}$ localized 4f magnetic moments is key to understand the anomalous quantum oscillations in EuMnSb$_2$.
 The observed spin splitting of degenerate Sb-p orbital Dirac bands and emergence of non-trivial Berry curvature, indicated by the exotic temperature dependence of the quantum oscillations, opens an interesting perspective to design and control novel topological phases by the help of local 4f electrons.